draeder/dht-keyvalue/README.md

  })
 ```

-A future release will allow for updating the `key` itself, along with updating multiple keys at once.
+A future version will allow for updating the `key` itself, along with updating multiple keys at once.